itigo-11111/MC-DARTS/README.md

 # mc-darts

-adding constraints to DARTS to search for a network architecture considering the accuracy and the model size.
+MC-DARTS adding constraints to DARTS to search for a network architecture considering the accuracy and the model size.

 This code was created based on the [DARTS](https://github.com/quark0/darts).